sqitchers/sqitch.org/content/about.md

 Deployment integrity
 --------------------

-Sqitch manages changes and dependencies via a plan file, and employs a [Merkle tree] pattern similar to [Git] and [Blockchain] to ensure deployment integrity.
+Sqitch manages changes and dependencies via a plan file, employing a [Merkle tree] pattern similar to [Git] and [Blockchain] to ensure deployment integrity.
 As such, there is no need to number your changes, although you can if you want.
 Sqitch doesn't much care how you name your changes.